Under pressure to reopen this fall, school leaders plot unprecedented changes

 Not so fast

 Amid the planning, there’s plenty of skepticism.
-Teachers, their unions and some administrators fear political pressure will force a return before it is safe.
+Parents, teachers and administrators fear political pressure will force a return before it is safe.
 Some dismiss the social distancing ideas under consideration as a joke, saying it would be nearly impossible to prevent virus transmission in a school.

+“What I’m really worried about is this false sense of safety,” said Andrea E. Smith of Haverford Township, Pa., a suburb of Philadelphia, who has a son in second grade and a daughter in nursery school.
+Even with fewer students in a school, she said, “it just takes one person” who is sick to infect others.

+Mae Winter, who has a kindergartner and a fifth-grader in Seminole County Public Schools in Florida, is considering putting her children into the county’s virtual school in the fall.
+Her husband is immunocompromised, and she questions whether there is any safe way to bring hundreds of children and adults back into a school.

 Teachers unions played a major role in pressuring schools to close across the country, including in New York City, where Mayor Bill de Blasio (D) resisted closing schools before changing course.
 To date, the United Federation of Teachers counts at least 52 teachers and teacher aides who have died of complications of covid-19, out of the 120,000 employees it represents in New York.

-The union is warning about a return to the classroom.
+Now, the union is warning about a return to the classroom.
 An online petition it created lays out a list of demands before schools should reopen.
-It garnered more than 43,000 signatures in its first two days.
+It garnered more than 53,000 signatures in its first few days.

 It won’t be safe to reopen until there is “massive and accurate” testing, as well as contact tracing and isolation for those who are infected, said Lily Eskelsen García, president of the National Education Association, the country’s largest union.
 She is frustrated by what she sees as inappropriate pressure from Trump and worries it will lead to bad decisions.
 “We need evidence it’s safe for those kids to go back.”

-Jami Cole, a third-grade teacher at a school outside of Oklahoma City, gets choked up thinking about the students she has not been able to see for a month.
+Jami Cole, a third-grade teacher at a school outside Oklahoma City, gets choked up thinking about the students she has not been able to see for a month.
 Last week, she returned to her classroom and tearfully sorted through their artwork.
-Still, she’s worries political pressure will influence Oklahoma’s governor, Republican Kevin Stitt, to open schools prematurely.
+Still, she’s worried political pressure will influence Oklahoma’s governor, Republican Kevin Stitt, to open schools prematurely.
 He allowed some businesses to reopen Friday.

 Cole has rheumatoid arthritis, an autoimmune disorder, and her husband is undergoing treatment for leukemia.
 “The thought of going back too early absolutely terrifies me,” she said.

-There are more practical concerns, too.
-Hand washing is part of any plan for reducing spread of infection, but older schools don’t have many sinks, said Mary Filardo, the founder and director of the 21st Century School Fund, a nonprofit that analyzes facilities and other urban education issues.
+Some schools simply might not be equipped to keep children safe.
+Hand-washing is part of any plan for reducing spread of infection, but older schools don’t have many sinks, said Mary Filardo, the founder and director of the 21st Century School Fund, a nonprofit that analyzes facilities and other urban education issues.

 “Imagine a school of 500 with maybe 10 sinks total for students,” she said.
 Modern schools, she said, have far more bathrooms, but older buildings may have just one per gender, per floor.
 Some school bathrooms lack such basics as soap.

-Note: Correction: A previous version of this story misspelled Daniel A. Domenech’s name.